amis92/csharp-source-generators/README.md

 <!-- Sorted from newest: -->

+- [Using C# Source Generators to create an external DSL](https://devblogs.microsoft.com/dotnet/using-c-source-generators-to-create-an-external-dsl/) (2021-01-27) that shows how to implement a simple DSL.
 - [4 ways to generate code in C# — Including Source Generators in .NET 5](https://levelup.gitconnected.com/four-ways-to-generate-code-in-c-including-source-generators-in-net-5-9e6817db425) (2021-01-19) demonstrates the comparison between Source Generators, T4 template and Reflection, etc.
 - [.NET 5 Source Generators - MediatR - CQRS - OMG!](https://www.edument.se/en/blog/post/net-5-source-generators-mediatr-cqrs) (2020-12-16) explores how source generators can be used to automatically generate an API for a system using the MediatR library and the CQRS pattern.
 - [Source Generators in .NET 5 with ReSharper](https://blog.jetbrains.com/dotnet/2020/11/12/source-generators-in-net-5-with-resharper/) (2020-11-20) introduces source generators and briefly mentions how they are being worked into the ReSharper product.